LaffertyDev/wedding-reservation-app/readme.md

 And now here we are!

+## Deploying

+Deploying is done from a GHA over SSH.
+Reminder for the future...
+I configured the SSH key on my laptop.
+If you need to update it, I need to generate a new key and copy the public key to my webserver's `authorized_keys` file.
+Then give Github the private key.

 ## Frontend

 Built using vanilla javascript wherever possible, with a hefty dose of web components.